Are You Making these 5 Networking Mistakes?

 Request.
 Don’t Expect.
 And Please Don’t Demand

 A founder of a TV service asked me what I did, looked at my business card and told me point blank – it’s no good, you can’t do anything for me.
-And then he stepped too close for either comfort or courtesy and demanded – now tell me, how else can you help my company?
+And then he stepped too close for either comfort or courtesy and demanded – now tell me, how else can you help my business?

 A networking connection is a success if both parties walked away with a desire to pursue the connect.
 Rarely are deals made at first meetings and truthfully, no one owes us anything.